atsfr-tibco-devhub/TIBCO-Platform-Workshop/content/tibco-platform-workbook.md

 4. On the Method drop-down choose the 'POST' option.
 Click Continue.

-5. Click ?Copy schema? on the ?Do you want to copy this trigger?s Output Schema into the Flow?s Inputs?? prompt window.
+5. Click 'Copy schema' on the 'Do you want to copy this triggers Output Schema into the Flows Inputs' prompt window.

 ![](/images/ztW_Image_50.gif)

-6. Rename the flow ?createCustomer? and the description to ?Create a customer object?.
+6. Rename the flow 'createCustomer' and the description to 'Create a customer object'.

 ![](/images/XtU_Image_51.gif)